Life in a random universe: Sciama's argument reconsidered: Results

 In the case that the island has the shape of a uniform-weight $n$-dimensional cube (a hypercube), with independent bounds on each constant, the X-ray is simply a lower-dimensional uniform-weight hypercube.
 See Fig.~\ref{fig1}(a).
 Again the lower-dimensional shore contains the greatest weight.

-{By contrast}, for a uniform-weight hyperball shaped island, the X-ray, integrating out many dimensions, leads to a narrow Gaussian with the weight concentrated at the center of the island, far inland from the shoreline (see Supplementary Information).
-See Fig.~\ref{fig1}(b). {Further, if the uniform-weight $n$-dimensional hypercube is X-rayed along a skewed orientation (e.g., one randomly chosen) the projected island is again well approximated by a Gaussian with the weight concentrated at the center of the island (see Supplementary Information).
-See Fig.~\ref{fig1}(c).}
+By contrast, for a uniform-weight hyperball shaped island, the X-ray, integrating out many dimensions, leads to a narrow Gaussian with the weight concentrated at the center of the island, far inland from the shoreline (see Appendix).
+See Fig.~\ref{fig1}(b).
+Further, if the uniform-weight $n$-dimensional hypercube is X-rayed along a skewed orientation (e.g., one randomly chosen) the projected island is again well approximated by a Gaussian with the weight concentrated at the center of the island (see Appendix).
+See Fig.~\ref{fig1}(c).

-Surprisingly, the result we find for a hyperball-shaped island shown in Fig.~\ref{fig1}(b), {or equivalently, the skew-oriented hypercube-shaped island shown in Fig.~\ref{fig1}(c)} may well {represent} the generic result.
+Surprisingly, the result we find for a hyperball-shaped island shown in Fig.~\ref{fig1}(b), or equivalently, the skew-oriented hypercube-shaped island shown in Fig.~\ref{fig1}(c) may well represent the generic result.

-{Firstly, the human-compatible island will be formed by those universes whose fundamental constants simultaneously satisfy a series of human-compatible constraints.
+Firstly, the human-compatible island will be formed by those universes whose fundamental constants simultaneously satisfy a series of human-compatible constraints.
 Each of these constraints may be thought of as dividing the space of all possible universes into two subsets: those that satisfy a specific constraint for life and those that fail to.
 Now, as already mentioned, the range of parameters consistent with human life is quite small; the island itself is in some sense `small.'
 Consequently, assuming each constraint is smooth, its action constraining our island should be well approximated locally by a separating hyperplane in the space of universes.
-Combining the hyperplanes of these individual human-compatible constraints then yields a description of the human-compatible universes as well approximated by a convex faceted island.}
+Combining the hyperplanes of these individual human-compatible constraints then yields a description of the human-compatible universes as well approximated by a convex faceted island.

-{Secondly, the various correlations and} coincidences found among the fundamental constants when determining the human-compatible island's shoreline,\cite{Hoyle1954,Carter1974,Eddington1939} {suggest that the facets associated with such correlations will be tilted with respect to the axes given by the fundamental constants themselves.
-Combined, these arguments yield a convex island whose facets have a skewed orientation.}
+Secondly, the various correlations and coincidences found among the fundamental constants when determining the human-compatible island's shoreline \cite{Hoyle1954,Carter1974,Eddington1939}, suggest that the facets associated with such correlations will be tilted with respect to the axes given by the fundamental constants themselves.
+Combined, these arguments yield a convex island whose facets have a skewed orientation.